l3gitpanda/Pandas-Security-Manual/Windows Security/Windows Security Hardening.md

 	- net localgroup to view all groups in system
 		- net localgroup administrators will show all users with administrator group
 	- net share to manage network storage shares
 		- net share sharename /del to delete shares.
-	- net sessions to view local computer connections (KEEP THIS ALWAYS OPEN AND DISCONNECT A)
-		- net session \\computername /del to delete a session
+	- net accounts